abbasmammadov/CS459---Service-Mashup/README.md

 [2] https://opentripmap.io/product  <br />
 [3] https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/

+__Remark__

+Note that since it is publicly used, unique API keys have been removed from flow.
+In case of reproducing the results, one should create their own keys through the open-API’s provided in reference.

 __Further Extensions__

 There is a very large open-room for further advancements and improvements. <br />